Ali Abdullah Saleh: Assassination attempt and resignation

 On 7 July 2011, Saleh appeared for his first live television appearance since his injury.
 He appeared badly burned and his arms were both bandaged.
 In his speech, he welcomed power-sharing but stressed it should be "within the framework of the constitution and in the framework of the law".
 On 19 September 2011, he was pictured without bandages, meeting King Abdullah.

-On 23 September 2011, Yemeni state television announced that Saleh had returned to the country after three months amid increasing turmoil in a week that saw increased gun battles on the streets of Sana'a and more than 100 deaths.
+On 23 September 2011, Yemeni state television announced that Saleh had returned to the country after three months amid increasing turmoil in a week that saw increased gun battles on the streets of Sanaa and more than 100 deaths.

 Saleh said on 8 October 2011, in comments broadcast on Yemeni state television, that he would step down "in the coming days".
 The opposition expressed skepticism, however, and a government minister said Saleh meant that he would leave power under the framework of a Gulf Cooperation Council initiative to transition toward democracy.

 On 23 November 2011, Saleh flew to Riyadh in neighbouring Saudi Arabia to sign the Gulf Cooperation Council plan for political transition, which he had previously spurned.
 Upon signing the document, he agreed to legally transfer the office and powers of the presidency to his deputy, Vice President Abdrabbuh Mansur Hadi.
 The agreement also led to the formation of a government divided by Saleh's political party (GPC) and the JMP.

 It was reported that Saleh had left Yemen on 22 January 2012 for medical treatment in New York City.
 He arrived in the United States six days later.
 After his deputy Abdrabbuh Mansur Hadi won the 2012 Yemeni presidential election on 21 February 2012 running unopposed, Saleh formally ceded power to him and stepped down as the President of Yemen on 25 February 2012, pledging to support efforts to "rebuild" the country still reeling from months of violence.